mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/html_and_css/index.md

 Among the best sources of support information are the Mozilla Developer Network (that's where you are now!), [stackoverflow.com](https://stackoverflow.com/), and [caniuse.com](https://caniuse.com/).

-To use the Mozilla Developer Network (MDN), most people do a search engine search of the technology they are trying to find information on, plus the term "mdn", for example "mdn HTML5 video".
+To use the Mozilla Developer Network (MDN), most people do a search engine search of the technology they are trying to find information on, plus the term "mdn", for example "MDN HTML5 video".
 MDN contains several useful types of content:

 - Reference material with browser support information for client-side web technologies, e.g. the [\<video> reference page](/en-US/docs/Web/HTML/Element/video).
 - Other supporting reference material, e.g. the [Guide to media types and formats on the web](/en-US/docs/Web/Media/Formats),